How Does Bullying Affect Mental Health? And What to Do

 Just because a person doesn’t admit to bullying or being bullied or seem outwardly upset, it doesn’t mean that their mental health is not impacted.
 In fact, there is an established link between bullying and mental health issues.

 When you’re bullied, your self-esteem and confidence can plummet, even if you don’t believe the insults or condone the aggressive behavior of the bully.
-Over time, this insecurity can grow deep roots within you and make you start to question your self-worth.
+Over time, this insecurity can grow deep roots within you, leading to a need for self-esteem therapy, as you begin to question your self-worth.

 The experience of being bullied and resulting in low self-esteem can ultimately develop into a depressive disorder with symptoms, including feelings of sadness and hopelessness, a loss of interest in the things you used to enjoy doing, weight changes, sleep changes, and a lack of energy.